 Some patients may need to be on suppressive therapy for years.
 Valaciclovir is well tolerated and safety and efficacy data are supportive of longer-term use.33 Neurotoxicity (lethargy, confusion, hallucinations and involuntary movements) has been reported in those with renal impairment.

 Topical antiviral therapy

-Topical aciclovir creams are less effective than oral aciclovir.34 Hence, use of topical treatment is not recommended.
-Topical antiviral creams are available over the counter, but are no longer subsidised on the pharmaceutical schedule.
+Topical aciclovir creams are less effective than oral aciclovir.34 Hence, the use of topical treatment is not recommended.
+Topical antiviral creams are available over the counter but are no longer subsidised on the pharmaceutical schedule.

 Newer topical agents such as immune modulators are currently in clinical trials.

 Evidence for other therapies (oral L-lysine, aspirin, liquorice root cream, lemon balm, aloe vera cream, etc.) is absent.